kendallfrimodig/energy-demand-forecasting/index.md

 <br>

 The EIA provides a variety of databases one can access.
-Seperate data exist for the following:
+Separate data exist for the following:

 - Demand (D)
 - Net generation (NG)
-- Net generation by energy source (NG.***)
+- Net generation by energy source (NG.__)
 - Total interchange (TI)
 - Day-ahead demand forecast (DF)

 You can specify a single 'balancing authority' or in other words operator, a list of operators, or an entire region.
-We retreived all the above for Texas's single operator - ERCOT.
+We retrieved all the above for Texas's single operator - ERCOT.

-You'll need to sign up for an API key but this is a simple process and should be approved immediatly.
+You'll need to sign up for an API key but this is a simple process and should be approved immediately.
 If generation from a particular source is '0', the query will return 'no data' and mess things up.
 We built in a if/else function to handle such cases.
 Thus our api function has three inputs:

 - Your key
 - the plant(s) code